miguelperezcolom/mateu/mdd-vaadin/wiki/createyourmodel.md

 ![](https://github.com/miguelperezcolom/mateu-mdd/blob/master/doc/images/mdd24.png?raw=true)

+As we write text inside the **operations** field it will be javacript evaluated and the result will be shown.

 This is a very much simple example but, instead of running our text as javascript, we can call a web service, run a system command at the server, or whatever.